deepflowio/docs/translate/translated/07-integration/02-input/03-profile/02-profile.md

 ## Based on Golang pprof

 Profile data collected based on Golang pprof can also be sent to DeepFlow, but you need to manually add the code logic for active reporting.
-You can collect Profile data using ["net/http/pprof"](https://pkg.go.dev/net/http/pprof) and expose the data download service.
-The client requests the `/debug/pprof/profile` interface to get the target pprof data and then sends it to DeepFlow.
+You can collect Profile data through ["net/http/pprof"](https://pkg.go.dev/net/http/pprof) and expose the data download service.
+The client requests the `/debug/pprof/profile` interface to obtain the target pprof data and then sends it to DeepFlow.

 Here is a reference code snippet for building the reporting logic: